-For women having an HbA1c test as the postnatal test:
+For service users having an HbA1c test as the postnatal test:

-- Advise women with an HbA1c level below 39 mmol/mol (5.7%) that: - o they have a low probability of having diabetes at present - they should continue to follow the lifestyle advice (including weight control, diet and exercise) given after the birth - they will need an annual test to check that their blood glucose levels are normal - they have a moderate risk of developing type 2 diabetes, and offer them advice and guidance in line with the NICE guideline on preventing type 2 diabetes^[8]. - Advise women with an HbA1c level between 39 and 47 mmol/mol (5.7% and 6.4%) that they are at high risk of developing type 2 diabetes, and offer them advice, guidance and interventions in line with the NICE guideline on preventing type 2 diabetes^[8]. - Advise women with an HbA1c level of 48 mmol/mol (6.5%) or above that they have type 2 diabetes and refer them for further care.
+- Advise service users with an HbA1c level below 39 mmol/mol (5.7%) that: - they have a low probability of having diabetes at present - they should continue to follow the lifestyle advice (including weight control, diet and exercise) given after the birth - they will need an annual test to check that their blood glucose levels are normal - they have a moderate risk of developing type 2 diabetes, and offer them advice and guidance in line with the NICE guideline on preventing type 2 diabetes^[8]. - Advise service users with an HbA1c level between 39 and 47 mmol/mol (5.7% and 6.4%) that they are at high risk of developing type 2 diabetes, and offer them advice, guidance and interventions in line with the NICE guideline on preventing type 2 diabetes^[8]. - Advise service users with an HbA1c level of 48 mmol/mol (6.5%) or above that they have type 2 diabetes and refer them for further care.
 (NICE 2015)

-Offer an annual HbA1c test to women who were diagnosed with gestational diabetes who have a negative postnatal test for diabetes.
+Offer an annual HbA1c test to service users who were diagnosed with gestational diabetes who have a negative postnatal test for diabetes.
 (NICE 2015)

-Offer women who were diagnosed with gestational diabetes early self- monitoring of blood glucose or an OGTT in future pregnancies.
+Offer service users who were diagnosed with gestational diabetes early self- monitoring of blood glucose or an OGTT in future pregnancies.
 Offer a subsequent OGTT if the first OGTT results in early pregnancy are normal.
 (NICE 2008, amended 2018)